KPMG International structure and governance.

 Global Audit Steering Group (GASG)

-The GASG is chaired by the Global Head of Audit, and includes the Heads of Audit from the 10 larger member firms,4 the Regional Heads of Audit, the Chief Operating Officer for Global Audit, and the Global Audit Quality & Risk Management Partner.
+The GASG is chaired by the Global Head of Audit, and includes the Heads of Audit from 10 of the largest KPMG firms, the Regional Heads of Audit, the Chief Operating Officer for Global Audit and the Global Audit Quality & Risk Management Partner.

-The Global Audit Quality Council is chaired by the Global Head of Audit Quality and includes: the Global Head of Audit, Global Head of Quality, Risk and Regulatory, Regional Audit Quality Leaders, country Heads of Audit Quality from the 10 larger member firms, Global Services Centre Leadership, International Standards Group Leadership and the Head of the Global Audit Quality Monitoring Group.
+The GAQSC is chaired by the Global Head of Audit Quality and includes: the Global Head of Audit, Global Head of Quality, Risk & Regulatory, Regional Audit Quality Leaders, country Heads of Audit Quality 10 of the largest KPMG firms, Global Services Centre Leadership, International Standards Group Leadership and the Head of the Global Audit Quality Monitoring Group.

 Global Quality & Risk Management Steering Group (GQRMSG)

-The GQRMSG is responsible for setting quality and risk management policies and procedures for the network and for providing associated guidance.
-These are documented in the Global Quality & Risk Management Manual (GQ&RM Manual) available to all firms and their personnel on a web-based platform.
-The GQRMSG is responsible — through the Quality Performance Review (QPR), the Risk Compliance Program (RCP), Global Compliance Reviews (GCR), and Area Quality & Risk Management Leaders (ARLs) — for monitoring:
+The GQRMSG is responsible for setting quality and risk management policies and procedures for the global organization and for providing associated guidance.
+These are documented in the Global Quality & Risk Management Manual available to all member firms and their personnel on a web-based platform.
+The GQRMSG is responsible — through the Quality Performance Review (QPR), the Risk Compliance Program (RCP), Global Compliance Reviews (GCR) and Area Quality and Risk Management Leaders (ARLs) — for monitoring:

 Area Quality & Risk Management Leaders (ARLs)

-The Global Head of Quality, Risk and Regulatory appoints Area Quality & Risk Management Leaders who serve a regular and ongoing monitoring and consultation function to assess the effectiveness of a firm’s efforts and processes to identify, manage and report significant risks that have the potential to damage the KPMG brand.
+The Global Head of Quality, Risk and Regulatory appoints ARLs who serve a regular and ongoing monitoring and consultation function to assess the effectiveness of a member firm’s efforts and processes to identify, manage and report significant risks that have the potential to damage the KPMG brand.